john-holub/MSDS-696-trading-sys-dev-framework/README.md

 ## 2. Data Sources and Acquisition
 The pipeline pulls data from a mix of sources to build a complete picture of the market:
-* **Reddit API (PRAW):** For extracting raw text from retail traders.
+* **Reddit HTML & API:** For extracting raw text from retail traders.
 * **Yahoo Finance (yfinance):** For OHLCV (Open, High, Low, Close, Volume) market data.
-* **CBOE Weeklys:** utilized a static list of ~660 tickers that have weekly options available (high liquidity).
+* **CBOE Weeklys:** utilized a updated HTML list of ~660 tickers that have at least weekly options.
 __________

 ## 3. Pipeline Modules

 ### A. Sentiment Analysis (The "Vibe Check")
-I utilized **VADER (Valence Aware Dictionary and sEntiment Reasoner)** because it is specifically tuned for social media text.
-It handles caps, slang, and emojis better than standard NLP models.
+I utilized **VADER (Valence Aware Dictionary and sEntiment Reasoner)** due to its specialized social media sentiment text generation.
-* **Goal:** Turn qualitative "noise" into a quantitative score.
+**Goal:** Turn qualitative content into a quantitative sentiment score.
-* **Output:** A compound sentiment score that acts as a pre-filter for the universe of stocks.
+* **Output:** A compound sentiment score that acts as a pre-filter for the CBOE Weekly universe of tickers.

 ### B. Clustering Market Regimes (The "Weather Report")
 Most algorithms fail because they don't know *when* to stop trading.
 I used **Unsupervised Learning (K-Means Clustering)** on historical SPY data (Volatility, Returns, Momentum) to categorize market days.
-* **Regime 0:** Low Volatility / Bullish (Safe to trade)
+* **Regime 0:** Bull: All is well.
-* **Regime 1:** High Volatility / Bearish (Risk off)
+* **Regime 1:** Bear: Fight against current.
-* **Regime 2:** Choppy / Neutral (Caution)
+* **Regime 2:** Neutral: Transitionary period.

 ### C. Technical Screener
-I used `pandas-ta` to calculate indicators like RSI, Bollinger Bands, and MACD.
-This step filters the 600+ ticker universe down to just the few that match the current regime's criteria.
+I used `pandas-ta` to calculate various technical indicators.
+This step enriches the 600+ ticker universe down as defined in filters.
 __________

 ## 4. Strategy Backtesting

 I used **VectorBT** for the backtesting engine.
-Standard Python loops are too slow for testing thousands of parameter combinations.
-VectorBT allowed me to simulate:
+The test strategy performed poorly, but prooved the platform frameowrk work for:
 * Entry/Exit logic based on the Hybrid signals.
 * Transaction fees and Slippage.
 * Portfolio performance vs. Benchmark (SPY).